 Substitute Claudio Pizarro had a late chance to extend Bayern's lead even further but his toe-poked effort was easily collected by De Gea.

-It mattered little though, as Bayern's Champions League defense gathered more pace.
+It mattered little though, as Bayern's Champions League defence gathered more pace.